natahouse/nata-lint/README.md

 and ensuring code consistency across the full stack.

 @@ Easy Integration: @@
-Simple and straightforward integration into your project, saving development time and reducing configuration overhead.
+Straightforward integration into your project, saving development time and reducing configuration overhead.
 ```
 <br />